paulio11/P4-Squigl-Twitter-Clone/README.md

 ![Trending Hashtags](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-trending.png)

 #### Modals
-- Modals are used where it's possible to make permanent irreversible changes.
+Modals are used where it's possible to make permanent irreversible changes.
 Giving the user a chance to reconsider.
 - Deleting a post
 - Deleting a reply
 - Deleting a message
 - Reporting a post
 - Reporting a reply
 - Reporting a message
 - Moderator functions
 - Account deletion

 **Modal example:**

 ![Modal example](https://raw.githubusercontent.com/paulio11/project-4/main/documentation/images/readme-modal.png)

+#### Django Messages
+Django messages are implemented to provide the user confirmation of their actions.

 ### Specific pages